blinksocks/blinksocks/docs/architecture/README.md

 ### Hooks

-There are two hooks avaialble:
+There are two hooks available:

 ```js
 // custom.js